 This source provides in-depth, non-biased journalism about current issues of the day.
 The reports are written by renowned journalists and offer a short history of the issue, current developments, a pro/con section, and a short bibliography.

 You'll find links CQ Researcher on the "Anthropology, Political Science, etc." library resources page and on the Databases A-Z list.

 The first two sites are very useful for background information about your country, but they will not count toward your total sources.

 Though these sites are linked here, you can also find them on the library website by first selecting "Databases," then "Anthropology, Political Science, etc.," then choosing "Useful Websites" at the top.

-Created by Anne Earel, Reference Librarian.
-Updated March 2013.
+Created by Anne Earel, Research & Instruction Librarian.
+Updated August 2016.